 - Preventative health care (including vaccinations & ecological issues)

-As part of this funding, recipients will be required to complete an assessment of your innovation competency, participate in our monthly RISE community activities (approximately 2 hours/month October 2019-March 2021), participate in cohort sessions, and receive feedback on their innovation at an annual RISE Innovation Symposium.
+As part of this funding, recipients will be required to complete an assessment of your innovation competency, participate in our monthly RISE community activities (approximately 2 hours/month October – March), participate in cohort sessions, and receive feedback on their innovation at an annual RISE Innovation Symposium.
 Recipients will also identify a mentor and other key individuals to be part of their innovation team.
 Individuals receiving mini-grant funds will also work with a coach to develop and implement their education innovation project as well as participate in our monthly RISE Community Activities.